wp-plugins/welcome-email-editor/readme.txt

 V3.4 - 22/05/12 - Minor update.. added [date] and [time] shortcodes to the template

 V3.5 - 16/01/13 - Minor update..
 Found conflict with S2Member where the FROM address information wasnt being respected.
 Fixed the conflict

+V3.6 - 21/01/13 - Minor update.
+Moved menu to the settings panel and renmaed to SB Welcome Email so that it fits on one line.

+V3.7 - 27/02/13 - Minor update.
+Added ability to have an attachment with the welcome email.
+Moved the admin page into the settings menu.

 == Installation ==